-CICAD notes that the competent authorities in Belize carry out cooperative activities at the regional and international levels to investigate and prosecute criminals for drug-related offenses.
+CICAD notes that the competent authorities in Antigua and Barbuda carry out cooperative activities at the regional and international levels to investigate and prosecute criminals for drug-related offenses and takes human rights into account when carrying out these activities.
 Moreover, CICAD observes that the country carries out activities to strengthen regional and international cooperation to facilitate, where appropriate, mutual legal assistance, extradition, and transfer of proceedings, in accordance with international legal instruments, when investigating and prosecuting criminals on drug-related offenses.
-On the other hand, CICAD notes that Belize has not enacted or adopted, during the evaluation period (2019-2023), legislative or administrative measures to implement compliance with the obligations established in international legal instruments related to the world drug problem, respecting human rights and gender equality.
-However, CICAD observes that the country has ratified or acceded to most of the international legal instruments of the United Nations and one of three of the OAS Inter-American legal instruments regarding the world drug problem and related crimes.
+Additionally, CICAD notes that Antigua and Barbuda has enacted and adopted, during the evaluation period (2019-2023), legislative and administrative measures to more fully implement compliance with the obligations established in international legal instruments related to the world drug problem, respecting human rights and gender equality.
+Moreover, CICAD observes that the country has ratified or acceded to all of the international legal instruments of the United Nations and all of the OAS Inter-American legal instruments regarding the world drug problem and related crimes.